-Strength, cardiovascular, and flexibility are the three key elements of fitness and all need to be address over a training week.
-As mentioned above the thirty minutes does not have to be continuous, You can easily work a ten minute section into your morning, another after lunch and a third before dinner, provide they raise your heart rate.
-Cardiovascular deal with the heart and lungs.
+Strength, cardiovascular, and flexibility are the three key elements of fitness and all need to be addressed over a training week.
+As mentioned above the thirty minutes do not have to be continuous, You can easily work a ten-minute section into your morning, another after lunch and a third before dinner, provide they raise your heart rate.
+Cardiovascular deals with the heart and lungs.
 Swimming with or without mask and fins are an excellent exercise that is also building the muscle groups we use while diving.
 Running or walking three times a week for 30 minutes a day is a good alternative which will help us reach a suitable level.
 Brisk walking and running are prime examples that you can do to improve your fitness in this category and the easiest if we are doing shorter sessions.
 An aerobic workout will certainly get your heart rate up.
-Also do not limit yourself to the traditional exercises, going out dancing if it meets the intensity and time requirements is a work out.
+Also do not limit yourself to the traditional exercises, going out dancing if it meets the intensity and time requirements is work out.

 Flexibility is a key element and the first one that you will notice failing as you get out of shape or older.
-Flexibility can be a separate exercise period or worked int your warm up and cool down periods.
+Flexibility can be a separate exercise period or worked int your warm-up and cool down periods.
 While it may seem unimportant, it is one that has a great impact on your daily life

 Nutrition might not be a part of FITT but it is a key element of fitness.
 Eat healthy meals and avoid fats and junk foods.
 Do not fall into the vicious circle of thinking, I worked out hard today, I can just get some fast food.
 Not the best way to go.